When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Will Iain Sterling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he will even be again to supply his witticisms for collection six.
+Voiceover hero Iain Stirling has confirmed he may even be again to supply his witticisms for collection six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.
 Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”

-The brand new collection is reportedly going to have a smaller solid than Love Island 2019, with the casting staff already approaching potential Islanders.
+The brand new collection is reportedly going to have a smaller solid than Love Island 2019, with the casting crew already approaching potential Islanders.

-One man claimed he was approached by somebody from ITV whereas at a pool social gathering in Spain, who stated they have been in search of extra distinct character varieties on the present.
+One man claimed he was approached by somebody from ITV whereas at a pool occasion in Spain, who mentioned they have been on the lookout for extra distinct persona varieties on the present.

 “I was asked if I was single and they showed me credentials from ITV2,” he advised The Solar.
 “I was a bit nervous about giving my name so they then showed me an email where they’d been asked to find ‘types’.
 On there, it listed twins, goth girls and Essex lads.”